 If you’re thinking of investing in Canadian real estate, consider which market suits your investment needs and abilities best.
 While it may be more convenient to purchase property in the Ontario suburbs, it’s worthwhile to also consider the affordability of a market like Regina or Moncton.

-Most expensive regions in Canada
+Most expensive regions to invest in Canada

 There’s no shortage of high-value real estate in Canada, particularly around its busiest markets: Vancouver and Toronto.
 Here is a brief list of the most expensive markets in Canada, which require greater access to capital and investment expertise to enter:

-•Vancouver: Median home prices in Metro Vancouver stand over $1 million!
+Median home prices in Metro Vancouver stand over $1 million!
 West Vancouver, B.C. is the nation’s most expensive city in which to purchase real estate, and Vancouver proper is a close second.
 Needless to say, Vancouver is likely not ideal for first-time investors.

-•Toronto: Expect a single-family home in Toronto to top $865,000.
+Expect a single-family home in Toronto to top $865,000.
 An ongoing development boom in Toronto is also rapidly reshaping the city’s real estate scene.
 An increasing number of condominiums and multi-family housing units are going up across the city.

-•Victoria: British Columbia’s idyllic Vancouver Island capital is known for its stunning scenery… and its high real estate prices.
+British Columbia’s idyllic Vancouver Island capital is known for its stunning scenery… and its high real estate prices.
 A tight market continues to constrict growth in Victoria, where prices top $680,000.

-Least expensive regions in Canada
+Least expensive regions in Canada to invest in

-•Regina: This plains city, which serves as Saskatchewan’s capital, is one of the nation’s most affordable housing markets.
+This plains city, which serves as Saskatchewan’s capital, is one of the nation’s most affordable housing markets.
 Average home prices in Regina sit at a comfortable $220,000, making the market much more accessible for first-time investors or investors with limited capital.

-•Saint John: Situated on the Bay of Fundy, New Brunswick’s capital remains an affordable option for many investors.
+Situated on the Bay of Fundy, New Brunswick’s capital remains an affordable option for many investors.
 Home prices in Saint John sit around $165,000.
 The area’s high median income, of $42,000, means that housing is more affordable and accessible for area residents.

-•Calgary: Calgary is a bustling mountain city that boasts both high median income and relatively low housing costs.
+Calgary is a bustling mountain city that boasts both high median income and relatively low housing costs.
 Homes in Calgary cost less than $450,000, but wages in Calgary are among the nation’s highest.
 The area median income is nearly $68,000.

-•Quebec City: While wages across Quebec are generally lower than in the rest of the nation, they are offset by low real estate prices.
+While wages across Quebec are generally lower than in the rest of the nation, they are offset by low real estate prices.
 Homes in La Belle Province’s capital city are just under $270,000 on average.